Tara2805/boilerplate-infosec/Info.md

 Modern browsers can help mitigating the risk by adopting better software strategies.
 Often these are configurable via http headers.

 The X-XSS-Protection HTTP header is a basic protection.
 The browser detects a potential injected script using a heuristic filter.
 If the header is enabled, the browser changes the script code, neutralizing it.
 It still has limited support.

+##Avoid Inferring the Response MIME Type with helmet.noSniff()##
+As a reminder, this project is being built upon the following starter project on Gitpod, or cloned from GitHub.
+Browsers can use content or MIME sniffing to override the Content-Type header of a response to guess and process the data using an implicit content type.
+While this can be convenient in some scenarios, it can also lead to some dangerous attacks.
+This middleware sets the X-Content-Type-Options header to nosniff, instructing the browser to not bypass the provided Content-Type.